coregx/coregex/README.md

 **When to use stdlib `regexp`:**
 - ✅ Simple patterns where performance doesn't matter
-- ✅ You need named captures NOW (coming in v0.3.0)
+- ✅ You need named captures NOW (planned for coregex)
 - ✅ Maximum stability and API compatibility

 **When to use `regexp2`:**